Corporation, LLC, Partnership or Sole Proprietor?

 If you own your business alone, you need not be concerned about partnerships; this business form requires two or more owners.

 There is no “one size fits all” when it comes to choice of entity.
 Moreover, your initial choice about how to organize your business is not set in stone.
 You can always switch to another legal form later.
 It’s common, for example, for small business owners to start out as sole proprietors, then incorporate or form LLCs later when they become better established and make substantial income.

 A sole proprietorship is a one-owner business.
 It is by far the cheapest and easiest legal form for a one-person business.
-You don’t have to get permission from the government or pay any fees to be a sole proprietor, except perhaps for a fictitious business name statement or business license.
-You just start doing business; if you don’t incorporate, form a LLC, or have a partner, you are automatically a sole proprietor.
+You just start doing business.
+You’re automatically a sole proprietor if you don’t incorporate, form an LLC or have a partner.

 The sole proprietorship is by far the most common business form.
 Indeed, the latest available IRS statistics show that there are almost 24 million nonfarm sole proprietors in the United States.
 Most sole proprietors run small operations, but a sole proprietor can hire employees and other contractors, too.
 Indeed, some one-owner businesses are large operations with many employees.